prash813/matter-otbr/otbr-install-script.md

 **This is totally optional if you are only going to program nRF dongles**

 ## This Process can be done on normal PC
- Markup : 1.
-To code/debug & program Thread module installation of nRF connect SDK is essential.
+ 1. To code/debug & program Thread module installation of nRF connect SDK is essential.
  2. There are two ways to do it
    i. automatic installation.
    ii.manual installation.

 1. To program thread module installation of nRF connect SDK is essential.
 There are two ways to do it.
 #automatic installation